The only team dynamics tool you need

 How does team size affect team dynamics?

 Imagine a dinner party.
-Around four to six guests might be an ideal number - everyone can comfortably talk to everyone else, listen, and be heard.
+Around four to six guests might be an ideal number—everyone can comfortably talk to everyone else, listen, and be heard.
 The bigger that table gets, the harder it is to have one focused conversation and for everyone to connect with each other.

 It's the same for teams.
 Harvard group dynamics expert, J Richard Hackman, who studied team dynamics for decades, says:

-"My rule of thumb is that no work team should have membership in the double digits (and my preferred size is six), since our research has shown that the number of performance problems a team encounters increases exponentially as team size increases."
+"My rule of thumb is that no work team should have membership in the double digits (and my preferred size is six), since our research has shown that the number of performance problems a team encounters increases exponentially as team size increases4."

 How does emotional intelligence lead to better workplace performance?

-In short, the higher the EQ on your team, the more they'll be able to understand the subconscious interactions, impulses, and emotions that are inevitably at play.
+In short, the higher the EQ on your team, the more they'll be able to understand the subconscious interactions, impulses, and emotions that are at play.

 How does personality affect team performance?

-We've already touched on the concept of personality differences briefly.
-But, it's worth noting that the word 'personality' tends to make people think of a static identity, which is why personality theory doesn't make a lot of sense for team dynamics.
+Personality tends to make people think of a static identity, which is why personality theory doesn't make a lot of sense for team dynamics.

 How does office layout affect team dynamics?